tvdboom/ATOM/docs_sources/user_guide/models.md

 stacked together and used as input to a final estimator to compute the prediction.
 Read more in sklearn's [documentation](https://scikit-learn.org/stable/modules/ensemble.html#stacked-generalization).

-A stacking model is created from a trainer through the [stacking](../../API/ATOM/atomclassifier/#stacking) method.
+A stacking model is created from a trainer through the [stacking][atomclassifier-stacking] method.
 The stacking model is added automatically to the list of models in the trainer, under the `Stack` acronym.
 The underlying estimator is a custom adaptation of [StackingClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.StackingClassifier.html)